Lesson 3: Resources

 - 2.5 Control Feats

 - 5 Power Attacks

-- To hit DEF 16 using a RAT 7 model a 9 or higher on two dice is required, which has an approximately 28% chance of happening.
+- To hit DEF 16 using a RAT 7 model, a 9 or higher on two dice is required, which has approximately a 28% chance of happening.
 This means that the attack will be successful slightly more than once in every four attempts.